Visual Localization Under Appearance Change: Filtering Approaches: Experiments

 \subsection{Implementation details}

-In the observation encoder, we extract SIFT feature at 4 different scales with region width of 16, 24, 32 and 40, over a grid with spacing of 2 pixels, visual vocabulary size is $K = 128$.
-The SIFT features are embedded and aggregated using VLAD to obtain a single vector of length $16384$, which is then projected to a $4096$ dimensional space via PCA, whitened and L2-normalized.
-For nearest neighbors search, we set $R=20$.
+In the observation encoder, we extract SIFT feature at 4 different scales with region width of 16, 24, 32 and 40, over a grid with spacing of 2 pixels.
+The SIFT features are embedded and aggregated using VLAD to obtain a single vector of length $16,384$, which is then projected to a $4,096$ dimensional space via PCA, whitened and L2-normalized.
+To train the visual vocabulary, we randomly sample $5,000,000$ SIFT features in sequences ``28/11/2014, 12:07:13" and ``02/12/2014, 15:30:08" of Oxford RobotCar \cite{OxfordRobotCar}, and train a visual vocabulary size of $K = 128$.

+In the visual localization with HMM, we set $\bv_{\text{max}} = 5$ and $\sigma = 0.06$.
+The number of place hypotheses are $|\cH_t| = 20$. the initial belief $\bp_0$ is uniformly initialized.
+This approach is termed as HMM in following sections.